 After passing the culuar, there are around 300-400 meters climbing in 70% steep terrain of blue ice.
 This was the hardest time for me.
 I had already spent a lot of energy, plus the changes in altitude were a big difference (New ox zone -7000m).
 I had to swing my crampons 4 times only to be able to step on my feet or my ice tools, and you could never be safe.
-I felt like everyone suffered on this section.
+I felt like everyone suffered in this section.

 Yet, when I reached the C2 I felt like I already Summited another 8000 meters peak.

-On this day, we were a group of 5 members climbing: Mr Hong – the leader, Jeroge, Sung and He Jin.
-Me and He Jin were the last ones in the line of the team.
+On this day, we were a group of 5 members climbing: Mr. Hong – the leader, Jeroge, Sung and He Jin.
+I and He Jin were the last ones in the line of the team.
 We reached Camp 2 the last – I was so happy thinking that our partners came first and maybe they already boiled some water for the team, but it wasn’t as I expected.